Skip to main content

 </#list>

--- FROM clause with JOINs between source entities
+-- FROM clause with JOINs based on mapped entities and references

 FROM ${sources[0].schemaName}.${sources[0].name} ${aliases[0]}